-The land on which 328 Commonwealth was built was purchased by Isaac Edmands on November 7, 1888, from James S. Gill, part of land which James Gill had purchased on February 23, 1886, from Elizabeth F. Brigham (the full lot also included the land on which 330 Commonwealth was built).
-The lot was part of a larger tract most of which had been originally purchased from the Boston Water Power Company on December 16, 1870, by lumber dealer David Nelson Skillings of Winchester, as trustee for himself, Lawrence Barnes of Burlington, Vermont, Charles Whitney of Lowell, and David Whitney, Jr., of Detroit.
+The land on which 328 Commonwealth was built was purchased by Isaac Edmands on November 7, 1888, from James S. Gill, the eastern half of a parcel James Gill had purchased on February 23, 1886, from Elizabeth F. Brigham (330 Commonwealth was built on the western half of the lot).
+The lot was part of a larger tract originally purchased from the Boston Water Power Company on December 16, 1870, by lumber dealer David Nelson Skillings of Winchester as trustee for a trust composed of himself, Lawrence Barnes of Burlington, Vermont, Charles Whitney of Lowell, and David Whitney, Jr., of Detroit.

 The eastern boundary of the tract purchased by David Skillings marked the line between land originally owned by the Boston Water Power Company to the west and land originally owned by the Sears family to the east.
-The boundary ran at a 45 degree angle to the southwest, parallel to the former Parker Street (Cross Dam) further to the west.
-The land to the east of this angled boundary was acquired from the Sears family on January 2, 1871, by Nathan Matthews and later was owned by John Worster.
-On December 17, 1878, David Skillings and John Worster sold each other the triangular lots created by the original angle of the boundary line, thereby allowing them both to have lots with north-south boundaries parallel with Hereford and West Chester Park (Massachusetts Avenue).
+The boundary ran southwest from Commonwealth at approximately a 45 degree angle parallel to the former Parker Street (Cross Dam) further to the west.
+The land to the east of this angled boundary was acquired from the Sears family on January 2, 1871, by Nathan Matthews, changed hands, and was purchased by John Worster on October 22, 1877.
+On December 17, 1878, David Skillings and John Worster exchanged triangular shaped lots to “square off” their respective holdings so that the north-south boundary ran in a straight line rather than at an angle.

 Maria Edmands’s father, Jacob H. Hathorne, lived with them at 328 Commonwealth.
 Also living with them was Charles J. Green, a dealer in morocco leather.
 He also had lived with them in Charlestown.